BurraAbhishek/Python-Hand-Cricket/README.md

 The ultimate goal is simple: Score more than your opponent to win.
 ### Pre-requisites:
 To play this game, you need to have Python software installed.
-The software was built on Python 3.7.4, while the newest release as of 3 May 2021 is Python 3.9.5.
+The software was built on Python 3.7.4, while the newest release as of 28 June 2021 is Python 3.9.6.
 Go to https://www.python.org/downloads to install the latest version.

 Supported platforms:
 -	Microsoft Windows 7 or later